nncrypted/octoprint-docker/README.md

 # OctoPrint-docker [![Chat](https://img.shields.io/badge/chat-on%20discord-7289da.svg)](https://discord.octoprint.org)

+# The Docker image for this repository can be found under https://github.com/fischer-felix/docker-images

 This is the primary image of `octoprint/octoprint`.
 It is designed to work similarly, and support the same out of the box features as the octopi raspberry-pi machine image, using docker.

 The `octoprint/octoprint` image uses semantic versioning, but the tags for `octoprint/octoprint` follow the version of octoprint contained in the image.
 As a result we recommend you always check the [CHANGELOG](CHANGELOG.md) or [Releases](https://github.com/OctoPrint/octoprint-docker/releases) before pulling an image, _even if you are pulling the same tag_.